vadash/gwent-daily-demo/README.md

 * Gwent with ENGLISH locale.
 Check [Settings](#settings).
 They are very important for smooth gameplay with bot!

+* CPU with AVX instruction (even 6 years old ones have it)

 ## Nvidia (can skip)
 Bot is optimized for **Nvidia GPU**.
 Anything past 2013 should work (Kepler, Maxwell, Pascal, Volta, Turing microarchitecture).
 Install CUDA from link below to get decent performance boost